Did we need a gay scene in Netflix’s Castlevania? And was it justified?

 As for the matter at hand – gay/bi Alucard.

 It’s no big surprise that an immortal creature – namely a dhampir, who has lived for hundreds of years, will eventually be bored with their default nature (being that gay or straight) and will try new things.
 That’s fine – it’s logical, but not the way it was portrayed in the series.

 So we had 3 seasons of non-gay Alucard, who is also supposed to be true to the game series (no gay/bi there as well).
 Then suddenly on the pre-epilogue episode of the 3rd season, they dropped the bomb.

 The whole portrayal of Alucard as passive homosexual is also quite controversial to the image of his father – Dracula, the godfather of the vampires.
 Dracula was about to kill all humans on Earth just because they killed his wife – he was very true to the classical family values and was never portrayed in the show as the perverted type.

 I’m trying to imagine this from LGBT point of view.
 Was it like they screamed in ecstasy, pleased by the perverted sex scene?
 Sweaty fists swaying in the air in front of the flickering TV screen and moans of primal passion?
 I doubt it!

-You see, NETFLIX, your sex-orientation doesn’t necessary makes you an idiot.
-Thus it can be seen, from a miles distances, when you drop something into the plot of a show to target a specific audience.
+You see, NETFLIX, your sex-orientation doesn’t necessarily make you an idiot.
+Thus it can be seen, from miles distance, when you drop something into the plot of a show to target a specific audience.
 When there is no build-up, when it’s not doing justice to the story, and it’s blatantly unnecessary!
 If I was gay I’d be even angrier than the straight audience of the show for treating me like a fucking retard who will just praise you for this bullshit move you pulled from your arses.